-37 CFR 1.32.
+>37 CFR 3.71.
 Prosecution by assignee.

-The assignee of record of the entire interest in an application for patent is entitled to conduct the prosecution of the application to the exclusion of the inventor.
+The assignee of record of the entire right, title and interest in an application for patent is entitled to conduct the prosecution of the patent application to the exclusion of the named inventor or previous assignee.
+The assignee of a registered trademark or a trademark for which an application to register has been filed is entitled to conduct the presecution of the trademark application or registration to the exclusion of the original applicant or previous assignee.